- Oesophageal cancer

 |Some cancers start at the point where the stomach meets the oesophagus (the gastro-oesophageal junction).
 Depending on the type of gastro-oesophageal cancer, it may be treated similarly to stomach cancer.
 For more information about your situation, talk to your treatment team.|

 The oesophagus and stomach are part of the upper gastrointestinal (GI) tract, which is part of the digestive system.
 The digestive system helps the body break down food and turn it into energy.

-The oesophagus (food pipe or gullet) is a long, muscular tube that delivers food, fluids and saliva from the mouth and throat to the stomach.
+The oesophagus (food pipe or gullet) is a long, muscular tube.
+It moves food, fluid and saliva from the mouth and throat to the stomach.
 A valve (sphincter) at the end of the oesophagus stops acid and food moving from the stomach back into the oesophagus.

-The stomach is a hollow, muscular organ in the upper left part of the abdomen, located between the end of the oesophagus and the beginning of the small bowel (small intestine).
-The stomach expands to store food that has been swallowed.
-It also helps with the absorption of some vitamins and minerals.
+The stomach is a hollow, muscular sac, located between the end of the oesophagus and the beginning of the small bowel.
+The stomach expands to store and help digest food that has been swallowed.
+It also helps the body absorb some vitamins and minerals.

-In the stomach, acidic (gastric) juices are released from glands in the stomach lining (mucosa).
-These juices break down food into a thick fluid, which then moves into the small bowel.
+Juices in the stomach break down food into a thick fluid, which then moves into the small bowel.
 In the small bowel, nutrients from the broken-down food are absorbed into the bloodstream.
-The waste matter moves into the large bowel (large intestine), where fluids are reabsorbed back into the body.
+The waste matter moves into the large bowel, where fluids are absorbed into the body.
 The solid waste matter is passed out of the body as a bowel movement.